SalemElatar/salem-obsidian-theme/README.md

 # SALEM-Obsidian-Theme

 This is a custom theme for Obsidian, helps you get the most of Obsidian.
-The theme is designed to provide a clean and minimalistic user interface, with a focus on readability and ease of use, and new special features
+The theme is designed to provide a clean and minimalistic user interface, with a focus on readability and ease of use, with some of special features
 ![Alt text](screenshot.png)

 ## Features

-- Center callout, which is the best and easiest solution to center text in Obsidian. no need to use ugly HTML tags or complex Latex, Just create new Callout and add the type as "CENTER", That's it.
+- Center callout, which is the best and easiest solution to center text in Obsidian. no need to use ugly HTML tags or complex Latex, Just create new Callout and add the type as "CENTER" or "CENT", That's it.
 - number of Special custom callouts to emphasize important information.
 - Dark mode for low-light environments.
 - Icons for folders to visually distinguish different folders and notes.